-Michigan is next.
-Detroit’s commercial and tribal casinos are invited to apply for licenses to operate retail sportsbooks on the property and likely online, too, by 2021.
+Sports betting is legal in Michigan.
+Detroit’s commercial and tribal casinos are invited to apply for licenses to operate retail sportsbooks on the property and online.
 So far, a good amount of Americans who once bet illegally through offshore sportsbooks and shady, mobbed-up bookies can find their way into the legal sports betting market.

 If you count yourself as one of these novice sports bettors, this page is for you.
 Below, you will find an easy-to-follow guide for how to start betting on sports.
 You will learn how to wager on the most popular games and sporting events in the country.
 Plus, we share easy-to-understand explanations of popular sports betting terms.